alexdoyle115/Introduction_to_Deep_Learning_C7082/README.md

 ![Fig. 8.
 Layer Activations on Rust leaf().](./Images/layers2.png) <br> *Fig. 8.
 Layer Activations on Rust leaf*

-Fig 9 is a similar process with an image that is nitrogen deficent.

 ![Fig. 9.
 Sample Deficent Image().](./Images/sample2.png) <br> *Fig. 9.
 Sample Deficent Image*